 - The Boogeyman in...
 The Boogeyman.

-- The mirror itself in Amityville: A New Generation.
+- The mirror itself in Amityville: A New Generation, which goads people to hurt themselves and their friends.

 - The movie The Broken deals with mirror monsters taking over their originals' lives.